itismohammadreza/powell/README.md

 - add pinch-zoom component
 - add class to body in config change
 - what is the priority in dialog form config.rtl & options.rtl & configService.rtl
+- add disableConfigChangeEffect to pages & to dialog form components and model
 ### New

 - [ ] **whiteboard** - implement component.